ZijunZhao98/leetcode/README.md

 # leetcode
-My solution to leetcode problems in js
+My solution to leetcode problems in js and java